rizqimtiaz/veritas-mesh-platform/README.md

    produces a single `receiptHash` (this is the **Audit Receipt**).
 4. A simulated ZK proof commits to the receipt.
 5. The receipt + proof are submitted to `VeritasRegistry.submitAudit(...)`.
+6. Anyone can call `verifyProof(receiptHash)` on-chain to confirm validity.

+---

 ## Local development

 ```bash